GAISSA-UPC/energy-ml-serving/README.md

 - manuals
   | Self-contained manuals related to the serving infrastructure
 - model_selection
-  | This folder contains model selection scripts and dataset
+  | This folder contains models selection scripts and metadata
 - scripts
   | Environment scripts and bash scripts for automated experiments
 - testing